Mechanika-Design/quicksilver/readme.txt

-=== Quicksilver  - WordPress Optimization ===
+=== Quicksilver ===
 Contributors: Warren Galyen
 Tags: optimization, optimize, optimizer, loading speed, performance, speed, clean, clean up, cleaner, ping, pingback, heartbeat, emoji, emojis
 Requires at least: 5.9
 Tested up to: 6.4.3
-Stable tag: 1.3.1
+Stable tag: 2.0.0
+Requires PHP: 5.6
 License: GPLv2 or later

-**Quicksilver** is a minimalist WordPress plugin which cleans up your website and optimizes it for best performance.
+**Quicksilver** is a WordPress plugin which cleans up your website and optimizes it for better performance.

 == Description ==

-**Quicksilver** is a minimalist WordPress plugin which **cleans up your website and optimizes it for best performance**.
+**Quicksilver** is a WordPress plugin which **cleans up your website and optimizes it for better performance**.

 ### What does Quicksilver do?

-* Disables heartbeats.
+* Disable heartbeat
-* Disables emojis.
+* Disable emojis
+* Disable embeds, e.g. prevent others from embedding your site and vise-versa
-* Disables self ping.
+* Disable self pings
-* Removes query string in JS and CSS file.
+* Remove query string for JavaScript and CSS files
-* Sets scheme-less URLs for JS and CSS files, e.g. removes 'http:' and 'https:' from URLs.
+* Set scheme-less URLs for JavaScript and CSS files, e.g. remove `http:` and `https:` from URLs
-* Cleans up header.
 * Removes styles for recent comments widget.
-* Remove Jetpack devicex script.
+* Cleanup header

 To configure the async CSS loading, go to *Settings | Quicksilver*.